polhm25/JuegoDeLaVida_JavaProject/README.md

+**Language Note:**
+This application's user interface is in Spanish as it was developed for a Spanish-speaking academic context.
+The codebase and documentation follow English conventions for broader accessibility.

 # Juego de la Vida (Game of Life)

 A Java implementation of **Conway's Game of Life**, a cellular automaton simulation.
 This project is an educational assignment that demonstrates object-oriented programming principles and the classic cellular automaton algorithm.